tderwedu/42cursus/13_ft_containers/RandomFacts.md

 	 - volatile = top-level
 	 - const = second-level
 - `explicit`:  Specifies that a constructor is explicit, that is, it cannot be used for implicit conversions and copy-initialization.
+- `name hiding` or `shadowing` : the same variable name is used within multiple nested scopes.
+when a variable declared within a certain scope (decision block, method, or inner class) has the same name as a variable declared in an outer scope
+	- `gcc -Wshadow`: warns you about name hiding
+- `__PRETTY_FUCNTION__` is available in GCC and CLang.
+It gives us the name of the function in a pretty pretty format, including the template parameters, which we especially want.
+- `What is move semantics?` Move semantics in contrast to copy semantics is a programming technique in which the members of an object are initialized by 'taking over' instead of copying another object's members.
+Such 'take over' makes only sense with pointers and resource handles, which can be cheaply transferred by copying the pointer or integer handle rather than the underlying data.
+ - `What kind of classes and objects support move semantics?` It is up to you as a developer to implement move semantics in your own classes if these would benefit from transferring their members instead of copying them.
+Once you implement move semantics, you will directly benefit from work from many library programmers who have added support for handling classes with move semantics efficiently.
+ - `Why can't the compiler figure it out on its own?` The compiler cannot just call another overload of a function unless you say so.
+You must help the compiler choose whether the regular or move version of the function should be called.
+- `In which situations would I want to tell the compiler that it should treat a variable as an rvalue?` This will most likely happen in template or library functions, where you know that an intermediate result could be salvaged.

+### Advantage of using `std::allocator`

+ - allocator is the memory allocator for the STL containers.
+This container can separate the memory allocation and de-allocation from the initialization and destruction of their elements.
+Therefore, a call of vec.reserve(n) of a vector vec allocates only memory for at least n elements.
+The constructor for each element will not be executed.
+ - allocator can be adjusted according to the container of your need, for example, vector where you only want to allocate occasionally.
+ - On the contrary, new doesn’t allow to have control over which constructors are called and simply construct all objects at the same time.
+That’s an advantage of std:: allocator over new

 # Memory Alignement